 Staying hydrated is important at all times, but it is much more so in the case of a ketogenic diet.
 This is because the body releases more water from the body when the carb intake is a lot lower.
 Ideally, one should drink more water on days where they are likely to sweat more.

-5 Foods to Eat on a Ketogenic Diet
+5 Foods to Eat on a Keto Diet Plan

 The Keto diet has several food requirements that must be met.
 Keto foods are normally low on carbs and high in fat.
 Here’s a list of foods that one can consume while on a keto diet: